Citizen activism: reclaiming childhood rights

 Chrissie Foster AM is a mother, author and prominent advocate for people impacted by sexual assault.
 Her book, Hell on the Way to Heaven, documented the experience of her family following the discovery that two of her daughters had been sexually assaulted by a priest at their local primary school.
 She co-presented (with Paul Kennedy) the ABC documentary, Undeniable.

-Chrissie was awarded the 2018 Human Rights Medal for her "enormous contribution" to the Royal Commission into Institutional Responses to Child Sexual Abuse.
+Chrissie was jointly awarded the 2018 Human Rights Medal with the Honourable Justice Peter McClellan, Chair of the Royal Commission, for her ‘enormous contribution’ to the Royal Commission into Institutional Responses to Child Sexual Abuse.
 In 2019 she was made a Member of the Order of Australia: “For significant service to children, particularly as an advocate for those who have suffered sexual abuse”.

 Leonie Sheedy OAM is the CEO of Care Leavers Australasia Network (CLAN)—a national, independent, peak membership body that represents, supports, and advocates for people who were raised in Australian and New Zealand Orphanages, Children’s Homes & Foster Care.